Presidency of Javier Milei: Overview

+After the rejection of various articles of the Bases bill by deputies answering to governors, Milei began to take a series of measures that defunded the provinces in retaliation.
+In February, he announced the elimination of the Compensatory Fund for Public Transport, through which public transport in the country's interior provinces had been subsidized by transfers from the National State.
+He also did not continue the National Teacher Incentive Fund (FONID), a fund financed by the Nation since 1998 that provided resources to the provinces to improve teachers' salaries.
+Among other measures, he requested the resignation of Secretary of Mining Flavia Royon, a person linked to the Governor of Salta, Gustavo Sáenz, and of the director of the ANSES, Osvaldo Giordano, linked to the Governor of Córdoba, Martín Llaryora.

+In November 2024, the government created the Regime for the Extinction of Reciprocal Obligations, which seeks to resolve financial conflicts with the provinces through the renegotiation of debts between the National State and the provinces and the total or partial extinguishing of obligations.
+Just two months after its creation, Catamarca, Tucumán, La Pampa, Chaco, and Chubut had joined the regime.

 In 2025, the job market emerged as the biggest concern regarding Milei's economic policies.
 Between November 2023 and March 2025, private sector jobs fell by 115,000 while state jobs were reduced by 50,000.
 Jobs in the informal economy, which have lower salaries and fewer benefits, rose by 224,000 between 2024 and 2025.
-Purchasing power was also negatively affected - between January and April 2025, salaries in the private sector rose by 9.6, while inflation over that time amounted to 11.6%.
+Purchasing power was also negatively affected - between January and April 2025, salaries in the private sector rose by 9.6%, while inflation over that time amounted to 11.6%.
 Between 2024 and 2025, unemployment increased from 6.4 to 7.9%, becoming the highest unemployment rate in Argentina since 2021.

-Milei's economic policies were criticized for benefiting the wealthiest parts of Argentine society while disadvanting the poorest.
+Milei's economic policies have been criticized for benefiting the wealthiest parts of Argentine society while disadvantaging the poorest.
 El País wrote: "A privileged minority is reliving the travel and shopping boom of the 1990s thanks to a strong peso and a cheap dollar; the middle and lower classes of society, on the other hand, are increasingly cutting back on spending to make ends meet."
-A July 2025 report from a consulting firm Moiguer argued that the partial economic recovery did not reach everyone and deepened current inequalities, as upper income brackets while the salaries of middle and lower classes stagnated.
+A July 2025 report from consulting firm Moiguer argued that the partial economic recovery did not reach everyone and deepened current inequalities, as those in upper income brackets while the salaries of middle and lower classes stagnated.

+In October 2025, President Javier Milei's party, La Libertad Avanza, won a landslide victory in midterm elections, making it easier for Milei to push ahead with his programme of radical spending cuts and free-market reforms.